2-11. Childhood overweight and obesity

 Overweight for children is defined as a BMI (appropriate for age and sex) that is likely to be equal to 25 but less than 30 at age 18 years.
 Obesity for children is defined as BMI (appropriate for age and sex) that is likely to be 30 or more at age 18 years.

-- Around a quarter (23.0%) of non-Aboriginal children aged 5-17 years in South Australia were overweight or obese when the Australian Bureau of Statistics conducted its 2011-13 Australian Health Survey.
+- More than a quarter (28.4%, not age standardised) of children aged 5-17 years in South Australia were overweight or obese when the Australian Bureau of Statistics conducted its 2017-18 National Health Survey.1

-- This is slightly below the national average for non-Aboriginal children (24.8%).
+- This is above the national average for children (24.9%, not age standardised).1

-- Compared to non-Aboriginal children in other states and territories, South Australia is ranked lowest for prevalence of childhood overweight and obesity.
+- Compared to the other states and territories, South Australia ranks third-highest for prevalence of childhood overweight and obesity.1

 |Australian Capital Territory||24.7%|